Writing catchy titles for articles is a key part of On-Page SEO. Catchy article titles mean more clicks (CTR) from the search results.

 - One Simple Technique That Changed How I Do Influencer Outreach and Got Me 3K Shares in 7 Days

-One of our greatest fears is the fear of failure, so if you want to write catchy titles for articles, you should consider invoking fear fo failure.
+One of our greatest fears is the fear of failure, so if you want to write catchy titles for articles, you should consider invoking fear of failure.

 Unfortunately, it motivates people more than the desire for success: